abbysyp/digipreslabdocs/docs/CLOUD.md

    <img src="../workflow-images/rclone_mount.png" alt="Example of the Wang folder mounted to the Z drive in File Explorer." width="500">

+3. Follow the steps to run a [Virus Scan](https://github.com/abbysyp/digipreslabdocs/blob/main/docs/VIRUS-SCAN.md#virus-scan) on that directory.

+5. Continue to **Rclone File Transfer**.

 ## 🔁 Rclone File Transfer